 USDA Accredited Veterinarian Signature

-APHIS Veterinary Medical Officer Signature
+USDA APHIS Veterinary Medical Officer Signature

 Peru - Summary of Requirements for Live Animals

-Informative notes: When exporting animals or poultry to Peru, you should request an import permit from SENASA prior to the exportation.
+NOTE: When exporting animals or poultry to Peru, you should request an import permit from SENASA prior to the exportation.

-Note: Effective December 24, 2003, sheep from the United States are banned due to a risk of BSE
+Note: Effective December 24, 2003, sheep from the United States are banned due to a risk of BSE.

-Note: Effective December 24, 2003, Cervids from the United States are banned due to a risk of BSE
+Note: Effective December 24, 2003, Cervids from the United States are banned due to a risk of BSE.

-Breeding Swine Protocol - under current negotiation
+Breeding Swine Protocol - Under Current Negotiation

-Breeding Swine Health Certificate -under current negotiation
+Breeding Swine Health Certificate - Under Current Negotiation

-Note: When exporting animals, germplasm or poultry to Peru, please remember to request an import permit from SENASA prior to exportation.
+Note: When exporting animals, germplasm, or poultry to Peru, please remember to request an import permit from SENASA prior to exportation.
 Without an import permit, the shipment will not be allowed in the country.